mbaumer/us_hep_funding/docs/_states/KY.md

   2018  University of Kentucky         412,000
   2015  University of Louisville             0
   2014  University of Louisville        73,000
-  2013  UNIVERSITY OF LOUISVILLE        78,000
+  2013  University of Louisville        78,000
-  2012  UNIVERSITY OF LOUISVILLE             0
+  2012  University of Louisville             0
 ```
 ## SC Contracts
 In the past 8 years, this state has received: